 Contains metadata of each table that the server knows about.
 Detached tables are not shown in

-This table contains the following columns (the type of the corresponding column is shown in brackets):
+This table contains the following columns (the column type is shown in brackets):

-database(String) — The name of database the table is in.
+database(String) — The name of the database the table is in.

 name(String) — Table name.